Best TOP 50 Boards

 “Don’t tell anyone about that.”

-I didn't know what he was saying for a long time.
-But then I noticed the name written on the envelope that Yoon Jeong-han was holding.
-The name of the teacher in charge was our homeroom teacher.
-And next to that name, instead of the recipient's name, there was the word 'younger brother' written.
+For a long time, I didn't understand what he meant.
+Then, looking at the name written on the envelope Yoon Jeong-han was holding, I realized it.
+The teacher in charge was our homeroom teacher.
+And next to that name, instead of the recipient's name, was written "younger brother."

 Yoon Jeong-han chuckled.
 His voice was low but clear.